-4.142 At period 5, the HRA is forecasting a revenue overspend of £8.0m, an increase of £6.0m from period 4.
-A drawdown from HRA reserves will be required to cover the overspend.
+- 4.153 At period 7, the HRA is forecasting a revenue overspend of £8.0m.
+A drawdown from HRA reserves will be required to cover the overspend. - 4.154 A forecast overspend of £6.0m relates to forecast spend in key areas of repairs.

-- 4.143 The £6.0m increase relates to an increase in forecast spend in key areas of repairs in line with the significant demand highlighted in period 4 relating to voids and damp and mould.
 There has been close monitoring of disrepair and responsive void repairs activity which indicates a level of spend higher than budget for the full year of between £6m to £9m.
-The forecast assumes these higher levels of activity will continue throughout the year and, therefore, result in spend above the originally budgeted levels. - 4.144 The other £2.0m forecast overspend, already reported in Period 4, relates to corporate overhead recharges following a refresh of the charging model in line with the Service Reporting Code Of Practice (SERCOP) For Local Authorities.
+The forecast assumes these higher levels of activity will continue throughout the year and, therefore, result in spend above the originally budgeted levels. - 4.155 The other £2.0m forecast overspend relates to corporate overhead recharges following a refresh of the charging model in line with the Service Reporting Code Of Practice (SERCOP) For Local Authorities.
 The new modelling has resulted in a recharge to the HRA which is higher than had been budgeted for.